 "Sorrow, Major Bridgenorth, finds little rest on either," replied Julian.
-"Tell me, for you seem to await some question from me, what is to be the fate of my parents, and why you separate me from them?"
+Tell me, for you seem to await some question from me, what is to be the fate of my parents, and why you separate me from them?"

-Bridgenorth, for answer, indicated with his finger the mark which his countenance still showed from the explosion of Julian's pistol.
+Bridgenorth, for answer, indicated with his finger the mark which his countenance still shewed from the explosion of Julian's pistol.

-"That," replied Julian, "is not the real cause of you, who have been a soldier, and are a man, can be surprised or displeased by my interference in the defence of my father.
+"That," replied Julian, "is not the real cause of your proceedings against me.
+It cannot be that you, who have been a soldier, and are a man, can be surprised or displeased by my interference in the defence of my father.
 Above all, you cannot, and I must needs say you do not, believe that I would have raised my hand against you personally, had there been a moment's time for recognition."

 "I may grant all this," said Bridgenorth; "but what are you the better for my good opinion, or for the ease with which I can forgive you the injury which you aimed at me?
-You are in my custody, and heathenish plot, for the establishment of Popery, the murther of the King, and the general massacre of all true Protestants."
+You are in my custody as a magistrate, accused of abetting the foul, bloody and heathenish plot, for the establishment of Popery, the murther of the King, and the general massacre of all true Protestants."

-"And on what grounds, either of fact or suspicion, dare any one accuse me of such a crime?" said Julian.
-"I have hardly heard of the plot, save by the mouth of common rumour, which, while it speaks of nothing else, takes care to say nothing distinctly even on that subject,"
+"And on what grounds, either of fact or suspiction, dare any one accuse me of such a crime?" said Julian.
+"I have hardly heard of the plot, save by the mouth of common rumour, which while it speaks of nothing else, takes care to say nothing distinctly even on that subject."

-"It may be enough for me to tell you," replied Bridgenorth, " and perhaps it is a word too muchthat you are a discovered intriguer-a spied spywho carries tokens and messages betwixt the Popish Countess of Derby, and the Catholic party in London.
+"It may be enough for me to tell you," replied Bridgenorth, "and perhaps it is a word too much-that you are a discovered intriguer-a spied spy-who carries tokens and messages betwixt the Popish Countess of Derby, and the Catholic party in London.
 You have not conducted your matters with such discretion, but that this is well known, and can be sufficiently proved.
-To this charge, which you are well aware you cannot deny, these men, Everett and Dangerfield, are not unwilling to add, from their recollection of your face, other passages, which will certainly cost you your life when you come before a Protestant jury."
+To this charge, which you are well aware you cannot deny, these men, Everett and Daugerfield, are not unwilling to add, from their recollection of your face, other passages, which will certainly cost you your life when you come before a Protestant jury."

-"They lie like villains," said Peveril, "who hold me accessory to any plot either against the King, the nation, or the state of religion; and for the Countess, her loyalty has been too long, and too highly proved, to permit her being implicated in such injurious suspicions."
+"They lie like villains," said Peveril, "who hold me accessory to any plot either against the

+King, the nation, or the state of religion; and for the Countess, her loyalty has been too long, and too highly proved, to permit her being implicated in such injurious suspicions."